Bad Fairy

 "Be here, come here . . . maybe I should've waited?
 'Til I'm older?
 I think I might be . . . not ready."

-My mother laughed, and at first I thought she was laughing at me until I noticed she was emanating a light amusement mixed with a shade of relief—not mocking at all.
-"Delia," she said, "I find it hard to believe I just heard those words come out of your mouth.
-You have been harassing me nonstop about going to circle since you were in nappies, and now you want to wait some more?
+My mother laughed.
+"Delia," she said, "you harass me nonstop about going to circle since you were in nappies, and now you want to wait some more?
 Where did my big girl go?"
-She tickled me a little, making me squirm.
-"Where is she, is she hiding in there?"
+She tickled me, making me squirm.
+"Where is she?
+Is she hiding in there?"

-My mother's confidence made a home in my own heart.
-It was true—if I went home and shelved my education now, it would only be a matter of hours before my curiosity would come back in full force.
+My mother's confidence began to make a home in my own heart.
+It was true—if I went home and shelved my education now, surely it would only be a matter of hours before my curiosity would come back in full force.
 I did want this; I wanted to finally start learning this craft that would become my life.
 I wasn't a baby.
 It was time to stop acting like one.

 I took a deep breath and let it out.
 "Mommy, I think I'm not scared anymore.
 You can leave."

-She replied with a smile so big I couldn't see her eyes anymore, then bent and kissed me on the cheek.
+She replied with a huge smile, then bent and kissed me on the cheek.
 "I will be with all the other mommies and daddies.
-You be brave now!
+You be brave, now!
 I know you will make me proud."

 My mother disappeared into the sea of swishing dresses and sparkly wings.
 I swallowed hard and put on my best confident expression, hoping my emotions would match my face soon enough.

-Our group of soon-to-be-students was gathering around the low stage as our parents made their way to their distant seating.
-My breath quickened as I looked at the wealth of open space around me.
-It was a fairly big clearing in the woods—too large to be natural.
-I hoped most of the actual instruction would take place in the smaller tree-canopied "rooms" I'd seen from the air along the way.
+Our group of soon-to-be-students was gathering around the low stage as our parents made their way to their seating.
+My breath quickened as I saw the wealth of open space around the instruction hub.
+This clearing was surprisingly large.
+I hoped most of the classes would take place in the smaller tree-canopied "rooms" I'd seen from the air along the way.
 A place this big seemed so impersonal, though the seats were arranged in four circular rows which would enable us to see each other more easily.
-I took a front seat on a simple log bench like some of the others, trying not to sit too close to anyone.
-I stared at my lap and tried to stop my blushing.
+I took a front seat on a simple log bench like some of the others, not sitting too close to anyone.
+Staring at my lap, I willed my cheeks to drop their blushing.

-My attention snapped up when a tall, thin fairy woman with her silver hair in a ribbon-bound bun took the stage, trailed by several other lady teachers.
-I stared at them in wonder, imagining how important they were going to be in my journey toward becoming a competent magick user.
+My attention snapped up when a tall, thin woman with a ribbon-bound bun took the stage, trailed by several other lady teachers.
+I stared at them in wonder.
 These people were going to change me so much!
 I couldn't wait to start learning from them.

 "Good morning parents, teachers, and new students," said the elderly silver-haired fairy, resting her hands on the podium in front of her.
 "Welcome to West Belkin Circle, Spiral Eighty-Eight.
 I am your headmistress.
 You will address me as ‘Headmistress.'"
 I blinked.
 Didn't she have a name?